lois4801/Bike.Store.Performance.Analysis--Excel.PowerQuery-To-ExcelVisualization/README.md

 - Which profession has the highest and lowest average income for my buyers and non buyers?
 Who are my hot leads and cold leads?

-- What is the average income of maried and single customers?
+- What is the average income of married and single customers?
   Should I target more married couples or single couples in our google ads or in marketing campaign?

 - For our marketing campaign and ads campaign who should I target in facebook, twitter and tiktok ?